 A wrap on some of our favourites

-For first-time visitors to Burma (Myanmar), Bagan is a must-see destination.
-Spread across a vast plain, hemmed in on two fronts by the Ayeyarwady River and home to thousands of monuments, it's an evocative and fascinating place to explore, whether for two days or 10.
+Spread across a vast plain, hemmed in on two fronts by the Ayeyarwady River and home to thousands of monuments, Bagan is an evocative and fascinating place to explore.
 While some of the monuments are fabulous, the accommodation is generally less so.
 Spread across three towns kilometres apart, it can be a little difficult for travellers to initially decipher.
 Here's our primer on the best places to stay in Bagan, for both budget and the more upmarket traveller.

-Before we get into the nitty gritty, some orientation is in order.
-Bagan's accommodation is split across three main areas: Nyaung-U and Wetkyi-Inn (which I'm going to refer to as just Nyaung-U) to the northeast, Old Bagan to the northwest and New Bagan to the southwest.
-Broadly speaking, Nyaung-U has the bulk of the budget accommodation, New Bagan has the midrange digs that tend to appeal to tour groups and Old Bagan caters to the more upmarket traveller.
+Bagan's accommodation is split across three main areas: Nyaung U and Wetkyi Inn (which we refer to as just Nyaung U) to the northeast, Old Bagan to the northwest and New Bagan to the southwest.
+Broadly speaking, Nyaung U has the bulk of the budget accommodation, New Bagan has the midrange digs that tend to appeal to tour groups and Old Bagan caters to the more upmarket traveller.